Tips for behavior and sleep problems:

 Having a daily routine may help.
 Calmly reassuring and giving cues to orient the person who has dementia is also helpful in the evening and closer to bedtime.
-Try to keep them going to bed at the same time every night.
+Try to keep the person going to bed at the same time every night.

-Doing calm activities at the end of the day and before bedtime may help the person with dementia sleep better at night.
-If they are active during the day, these calm activities can make them tired and more able to sleep.
+Calm activities at the end of the day and before bedtime may help the person with dementia sleep better at night.
+If they are active during the day, these calm activities can make them tired and better able to sleep.

 Avoid loud noises and activity in the home at night, so the person does not wake up once they are asleep.

-Always talk with the health care provider before giving the patient store-bought sleep medicines.
+Always talk with the person's health care provider before giving them store-bought sleep medicines.
 Many sleep aids can make confusion worse.

 If the person with dementia has hallucinations (sees things that are not there):

 - Try to decrease the stimulation around them.
-Avoid things with bright colors or bold patterns.
+Help them avoid things with bright colors or bold patterns.

 - Make sure there is enough light so that there are no shadows in the room.
 But do not make rooms so bright that there is a glare.

-- Avoid movies or television shows that are violent or action-packed.
+- Help them avoid movies or television shows that are violent or action-packed.

 Take the person to places where they can move around and exercise during the day, such as shopping malls.

-If the person who has dementia has an angry outburst, try not to touch or restrain them.
-Touch or restrain them only if you need to for safety.
-Instead, try to stay calm and distract them during outbursts.
+If the person who has dementia has an angry outburst, try not to touch or restrain them -- only do so if you need to for safety.
+If possible, try to stay calm and distract the person during outbursts.
 Do not take their behavior personally.

-Try to prevent the person with dementia from getting hurt if they start wandering.
-See also: Dementia - safety in the home
+Try to prevent them from getting hurt if they start wandering.

 - Keep lighting low, but not so low that there are shadows.